 We’re aiming to get all parents using the School Gateway smartphone app — please help us achieve this target.
 If you’re having trouble logging in, please contact the school office.

 All other information and letters are published on the school website.
 We aim to inform parents of events in the school calendar as soon as possible.
 Parents should be aware the school itself sometimes has limited notice of activities pupils are invited to take part in.
 We aim to keep our parents fully informed of curriculum developments and events.
 Letters will be issued with details of specific events and these will also be published on the school website for reference.
-We will be introducing the Seesaw app for parents in September 2021 which will give you further information about your child’s learning — details to follow.

 Each year group has an e-mail that parents can use to contact class teachers:

-The Special Educational Needs co-ordinator (SENCO) also has a dedicated e-mail firstname.lastname@example.org for parents of pupils with special needs.
+The Special Educational Needs co-ordinator (SENCo) also has a dedicated e-mail email@example.com for parents of pupils with special needs.

 Should you ever have any queries or problems relating to your child at school, we believe it is very important that they are resolved quickly.
 Parents are encouraged to make an appointment with the class teacher.
 Should you have continued concerns, please make an appointment with the Deputy Head or Assistant Head.
 If an issue is still not resolved, please make an appointment with the Head Teacher.

 There may be occasions when we need to contact you urgently.
 It is very important that the office has details of how you may be contacted during the day and an emergency contact number plus an additional 2 emergency contacts.

 In September 2021, we began introducing a new parental engagement app across all classes.
 Seesaw is a fantastic way to see in 'real time' what your children have been learning at school.
 Children can share videos, photos of their work or use the creative tool to show you what they are proud of.
 We are really excited about Seesaw and look forward to using this as a way to communicate with parents.